What Can Advertisers Do About Misinformation and Hate Speech on Social Media? - Basis Technologies

 Share:

-The spread of hate speech and mis- and disinformation on social media is everyone’s problem—from the social platforms themselves, to the consumers who spend over two hours a day with them, to the advertisers who will spend an estimated $96.62 billion on them next year.
-Because social media is such a critical part of any brand’s marketing mix, and with these problems likely to intensify as AI continues to evolve, advertising leaders must monitor the issue and take action to protect their brands/clients and consumers.
+The spread of hate speech and mis- and disinformation on social media is everyone’s problem—from the social platforms themselves, to the consumers who spend nearly two and a half hours a day with them, to the advertisers who will spend over $100 billion on them this year.
+Because social media is such a critical part of any brand’s marketing mix, and with these problems likely to intensify as AI evolves and content moderation is reduced, advertising leaders must strategize to protect their brands/clients and consumers in this new era of brand safety.

 The Rise of AI-Driven Hate Speech and Mis- and Disinformation on Social Media